-- · PxrDomeLight The domelight acts as the environment light for a scene and is often mapped with a high dymanic range image (HDRI). - PxrRectLight The rectlight is the commonly used rectangle-shaped area light. - PxrDistantLight This light is perfect for use as a Sunlight or other distant source where light rays are nearly parallel and cover the whole scene. - PxrDiskLight Great for using as an area light or in combination with filters to make a spotlight. - PxrSphereLight For users that miss using a point light, this light can be useful to illuminate in all directions. - PxrEnvDaylight A daylight simulation shader where you can supply any time and location on Earth or simply place your sunlight where you like it. - PxrPortalLight For difficult lighting situations like indirectly lit interiors, this light along with the PxrDomeLight can be used to increase the quality and speed of your renders.
+- PxrDomeLight The domelight acts as the environment light for a scene and is often mapped with a high dynamic range image (HDRI). - PxrRectLight This light commonly used for rectangle-shaped area lights. - PxrDistantLight This light is perfect for use as a Sunlight or other distant source where light rays are nearly parallel and cover the whole scene. - PxrDiskLight Great for use as an area light or in combination with filters to make a spotlight. - · PxrSphereLight For users that miss using a point light, this light can be useful to illuminate in all directions. - PxrEnvDaylight A daylight simulation shader where you can supply any time and location on Earth or simply place your sunlight where you like it. - PxrPortalLight For difficult lighting situations like indirectly lit interiors, this light along with the PxrDomeLight can be used to increase the quality and speed of your renders.